WHY BEER FOR WOMEN?

 · Dea Latis, the Celtic goddess of beer and water, who was worshipped in Roman Britain.

 My first beer tasting moment was not a pleasant memory.
 A memory with a bitter scar.
-This is one of the many reasons which drove me to name our drink - Coconut Flower Beer For Women.
+This is one of the many reasons which drove me to name our beer - Coconut Flower Beer For Women.

 Vaani, co-founder of Neitiv